TrevonWilkins/DoD-Contract-Award-Extractor/README.md

 # DOD-CAE (Contract Award Extractor)

 ## OVERVIEW
-This program extracts contract-by-contract information about Department of Defense recent contract awards.
-The data collected can be used to create a trend chart for further analysis in areas such as investing, career research, and Department of Defense (DoD/DOD) interests.
+This program extracts Department of Defense awarded contracts data that can be used as a baseline prior to further analysis in investing, career research, and DoD interests.

 ## PREREQUISITES